• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 However, it is important to note that this study combined curcumin with NSAID therapy rather than directly comparing the two treatments.
 In addition, the participants were relatively young and had mild osteoarthritis severity.
 Because of these factors, further research is still needed to fully understand how curcumin performs across different populations.

-Potential Benefits of Curcumin for Joint Health
+Potential Benefits of Curcumin for Joint Pain: Turmeric vs Ibuprofen

 Based on current research, curcumin may offer several potential benefits.